Venetian Causeway

 The Venetian Causeway was listed in the National Register of Historic Places in 1989.
 It was re-dedicated in 1999 after the completion of a $29 million restoration and replacement project.

 In 2023 Miami-Dade County initiated a plan to replace the 11 original bridges along the causeway with higher structures.

 A popular use of the causeway is for exercising, including both jogging and bicycling.

+Thoroughbred racehorse Venetian Way, best known for winning the 1960 Kentucky Derby, was named after the causeway.